1. Who should apply for a Wavemaker Fellowship?

 11. When do I receive the award?

 Once you are selected as a Fellow, you will begin a service period of 12 months.
-At the end of that 12-month period, you will receive documents to complete and return that provide evidence of your continued eligibility (remaining employed in Rhode Island in a STEM field and in good standing on your student loans).
-Once you are certified for your continued eligibility, you will receive a certification letter & RI Division of Taxation form to fill out detailing the process to redeem the award.
+At the end of that 12-month period, you will receive documents to complete and return that provide evidence of your continued eligibility (remaining employed in Rhode Island in a STEM or design field and in good standing on your student loans).
+Once you are certified for your continued eligibility, you will receive a certification letter and a RI Division of Taxation form to fill out detailing the process to redeem the award.

 12. What is the application process?